teuben/astr288p-fall16/lectures/Lecture2.md

   - GUI: Linux has many many window managers
          (twm, fvwm, enlightenment, gnome, kde, unity, plasma)
   - GUI: Linux is changing from using X11 to Wayland
-  - CLI: one and only one (minor differences do remain between Mac and Linux)
+  - CLI: one and only one (though minor differences do remain between Mac and Linux)

 The notes below loosely follow the tutorials in
     http://www.ee.surrey.ac.uk/Teaching/Unix/
+you are recommended to walk yourself through these.

 Login shell in a terminal:  ("chicken or egg")
 ----------------------------------------------
-  - xterm
+  - xterm                  (probably the oldest terminal in X11)
-  - Gnome Terminal
+  - gnome-terminal         (Gnome Terminal)
+  - xfce4-terminal         (XFCE4 terminal)
+  - konsole                (KDE terminal)
-  - emacs "M-x shell"
+  - emacs "M-x shell"      (yes, you can run a terminal inside of emacs)

 Shell options (as defined in /etc/passwd, see /etc/shells)    [does MacOS obey this?]
 ----------------------------------------------------------